GabrielGavrilov/mdparser/test.md

 ### heading 3
 #### heading 4

-Things I like:
+This is a paragraph

-* cats
+* item
-* dogs
+* item
-* food
+* item

-Hey!
-That's pretty cool!
+Another paragraph